 Put those juice boxes back on the shelf.
 Kids under 5 should be drinking water and plain, pasteurized milk.

-That’s according to recently released guidelines developed by experts from the Academy of Nutrition and Dietetics, the American Academy of Pediatric Dentistry, the American Academy of Pediatrics and the American Heart Association.
+That’s according to guidelines developed by experts from the Academy of Nutrition and Dietetics, the American Academy of Pediatric Dentistry, the American Academy of Pediatrics and the American Heart Association.

 The recommendations also state that non-dairy milks should not be used as a replacement for dairy milk for kids under 5 because these alternatives lack essential nutrients found in dairy milk.